-Biologists complete an application for approval to conduct each herd health evaluation during a specific time period.
-The MDWFP Deer Committee reviews these applications and denies or grants approval.
-Other agency personnel assist the biologist in charge of the deer collection.
-When non-agency personnel are participating in the process, specific prior approval is obtained on the application.
+Biologists complete an application for approval to con-

-During a typical herd health evaluation, biological data regarding reproduction, body condition, and disease are collected from mature females.
-A minimum of 10 mature females are desired to obtain an adequate sample size to assess herd parameters.
-Mature does are collected during the late afternoon on existing food plots or at night with the aid of a light and truck platform, which has been designed specifically for this purpose.
-Other deer are occasionally taken by mistake during the collection process.
-Data are obtained from all deer but the purpose of the evaluation is to obtain reproductive, physical condition, and disease data from mature females.
-All measurements and data are obtained from the deer on site or at a convenient nearby location.
-All deer are donated to a charitable institution or to an individual determined needy by agency personnel.
-Neither deer nor portions thereof are utilized by any MDWFP employees.
-Receipts are obtained from every deer donated.
-Rarely, instances have occurred where deer had to be disposed of in a manner where human utilization was not possible.
+duct each herd health evaluation during a specific time period.
+Data comparing conception ranges and mean conception The MDWFP Deer Committee reviews these applications and dates are self-explanatory.
+Average number of corpus lutea denies or grants approval.
+Other agency personnel assist the (CLs) is determined by examination of the ovaries of each N2 biologist in charge of the deer collection.
+When non-agency deer in the sample and counting the number of CLs present at personnel are participating in the process, specific prior apthe time of collection.
+A CL is a structure in the ovary which proval is obtained on the application. forms when an egg is released.
+The CL functions to maintain pregnancy by the release of hormones.
+As in domestic live-During a typical herd health evaluation, biological data stock, healthy deer on a high plane of nutrition will produce regarding reproduction, body condition, and disease are colmore eggs than deer in poor condition.
+Therefore, CL data lected from mature females.
+A minimum of 10 mature females provide a quantitative index to gauge not only reproductive are desired to obtain an adequate sample size to assess herd performance at a specific site but also provide a general index parameters.
+Mature does are collected during the late afterto overall herd condition.
+CL data ranged from a low of 1.5 noon on existing food plots or at night with the aid of a light CLs per doe on Togo Island in Claiborne County and Twin and truck platform, which has been designed specifically for Oaks WMA in Sharkey County to a high of 2.3 CLs per doe on this purpose.
+Other deer are occasionally taken by mistake the Tombigbee Cooperative in Lowndes County. during the collection process.
+Data are obtained from all deer but the purpose of the evaluation is to obtain reproductive, Average number of fetuses are also self-explanatory, but physical condition, and disease data from mature females.
+All will, in most instances, be a lower number than average nummeasurements and data are obtained from the deer on site or ber of CLs because all CLs do not represent a viable fetus.
+As at a convenient nearby location.
+All deer are donated to a the average number of CLs provides an index to reproductive charitable institution or to an individual determined needy by rates and herd condition, the average number of fetuses per agency personnel.
+Neither deer nor portions thereof are utidoe provides an additional index to determine site-specific lized by any MDWFP employees.
+Receipts are obtained from herd health.
+Average number of fetuses per doe ranged from a low of 1.5 on Deviney Property in Copiah County to a high of every deer donated.
+Rarely, instances have occurred where deer had to be disposed of in a manner where human utiliza-2.4 on Camp McCain in Grenada County. tion was not possible.